 In terms of salary, forensic technicians in Arkansas can expect to earn quite a bit less than the national average.
 As reported by the BLS, salary ranges are as follows:

 Arkansas State University at Beebe provides students with options to pursue an education that could lead to a forensic science career.
-For example, its 12-month certificate entitled Criminal Investigation Science could enable students to pursue an occupation as a forensic science technician or in a related field.
+For example, its 12-month certificate in criminal investigation science could enable students to pursue an occupation as a forensic science technician or in a related field.

 The University of Arkansas at Fort Smith provides educational programs in criminal justice that may be of interest to those seeking forensic science schools in Arkansas.
 Although not strictly in forensic science, the university’s offerings include a Bachelor of Science degree in Criminal Justice.
 This degree can help to prepare students for a variety of roles in areas such as corrections, criminology and forensics science.

-Champlain College provides a 100% online degree to those interested in computer forensics and digital investigation, and the program was rated the “Best Cyber Security Higher Education Program in 2013″ by SC Magazine.
+Champlain College provides a 100 percent online degree to those interested in computer forensics and digital investigation, and the program was rated among the best cyber security higher education programs in 2018 by SC Magazine.

 Students attending forensic science colleges in Arkansas or elsewhere should ensure that the school has received accreditation from a notable agency.
 Most often a school will be accredited through a regional accrediting agency as the State University of Arkansas is by the Higher Learning Commission of the North Central Association of College and Schools.
 Further, Strayer University is accredited through the Middle States Commission on Higher Education.
 Forensic science programs and schools can also be accredited through the American Academy of Forensic Science (AAFS).
-The AAFS offers accreditation via its Forensic Science Education Programs Accreditation Commission (FEPAC) arm.
-As of 2016, no program in Arkansas holds FEPAC accreditation.
+The AAFS offers accreditation via its FEPAC arm.
+As mentioned above, as of 2018, no program in Arkansas holds FEPAC accreditation.

 Requirements for professional certification differ for each specialty.
 Some specialties require a certain number of hours of professional experience while others require very specific educational background.